It’s been almost a year now since I started working for transentis consulting, managing events and producing digital content.

 But interestingly what causes transformation projects to stall or even fail are rarely the core objectives of the transformation, it often boils down to a mix of these three issues:

 - Not getting key players on board.
 The most important thing is to identify all key stakeholders and domain experts and involve them early and continuously.

 - Failing to manage the big picture.
 In order to manage large transformation programmes you have to master the art of seeing the big picture without losing sight of the details.
 This is especially relevant because you will be involving so many people with different roles and backgrounds and will be generating many creative ideas.
 It is then very difficult to keep an overview, there is a danger of getting caught up in details.
 Everyone is working hard on something, but the results aren’t coming together to a coherent whole.

 - Not striking the right balance between being creative and being systematic.
 You need to find an approach that allows you to be both creative and innovative on the one hand but effective and efficacious on the other hand.
 The key point here is that there is no “one size fits all” approach –if you are to rigorous in a smaller transformation endeavour, you stifle creativity and turn your project into a bureaucracy.
 If you are not rigorous enough in a larger one, everything turns into chaos.

 Matthias: How does transentis solve these problems in transformation projects?

-Oliver: First of all, we use sprint workshops to develop creative ideas in a short period of time with the help experts from different domains.
-Besides that, we use business design tools to manage the big picture without losing sight of the details.
+Oliver: First of all, we work in sprints to get feedback early and regularly.
+We use sprint workshops to develop creative ideas in a short period of time with the help experts from different domains – this works very well even in virtual, online workshops.
+We capture the information in workshops using virtual whiteboards such as Miro and later transfer the information into enterprise models using business design tools such as Enterprise Studio or Enterprise Architect.
+These tools are key to managing the big picture without losing sight of the details.